Deviled Eggs With Bacon

 - 1 cup mayonnaise

-- 3/4 tsp mustard
+- 3/4 tsp mustard, or mustard powder

-- 1 1/2 tsp rice vinegar
+- 1 1/2 tsp white vinegar

 - 1/2 tsp sugar

-- 6 slices bacon cooked and crumbled
+- 6 slices bacon, cooked and crumbled

-Sprinkle with optional paprika.
+- Sprinkle with optional paprika.
 Serve and enjoy!